-To account for differences in geographical scope
+- To account for differences in geographical scope (e.g. to account for energy use in OTs) - To make best use of EU ETS data (this data is only used indirectly in producing UK energy statistics) - To utilise other operator reported data (e.g. direct to the Inventory Agency, or via the various regulator's inventories).

-- To make best use of EU ETS data (this data is only used indirectly in producing UK energy statistics) - To utilise other operator reported data (e.g. direct to the Inventory Agency, or via the various regulator's inventories). - When bottom-up models are available providing fuel consumption data on a more granular level and are considered to be a higher quality estimate by the Inventory Agency.
+When bottom-up models are available providing fuel consumption data on a more granular level and are considered to be a higher quality estimate by the Inventory Agency.